If management has decided to implement fiscalization to achieve economic growth, it would be useful to know the reasons supporting this choice.

 What will thousands of unemployed Ukrainians do if even the opportunity to earn a living in the “buy and sell” format is taken away from them?

-Why will the wholesale acquisition of “VAT payer” status bring us closer to the EU, where almost every country has stimulating VAT benefits for small businesses, even its absence (and excise taxes, by the way, too)?
+Why will the wholesale acquisition of “VAT payer” status bring us closer to the EU, where almost every country has stimulating VAT benefits for small businesses, up to and including none (and excise taxes, by the way, too)?
 It turns out that the EU countries have a greater need to stimulate their economies than we do?
 Don't we need it?

 What about the conceptual question of state effectiveness?
 Because if you want a tax burden at the level of Norway, maybe public services should be provided at the same level?

 After all, it seems that we are still overpaying a little.
-From 64 to 75% of respondents trust the professionalism and integrity of the State Tax Service, the authors of the strategy assure us, based on data from a survey they conducted with the help of international technical assistance.
-I wouldn’t pay for this, considering that 57% of the complaints that the Business Ombudsman Council receives relate specifically to abuses by tax officials.
+From 64 to 75% of respondents trust the professionalism and integrity of the State Tax Service, the authors of the strategy assure us, based on data from a survey they conducted using international technical assistance.
+I wouldn’t pay for this, considering that 57% of the complaints that the Business Ombudsman Council receives relate specifically to tax officials’ abuses.

 How do you like this interpretation of the results of the survey mentioned in the strategy: 8% of respondents believe that in order to obtain STS services one always has to resort to corrupt practices, and 28.2% - in some cases, and this indicates “a high level of perception of corruption among the population " If it were possible to refuse the services of the State Tax Service, believe me, the population would not wait a minute.